Self-hosted runtime control for agent actions

 Deployment model

-Deploy the proxy in your environment, not ours.
+Deploy the runtime control point in your environment.

 TrapDefense is designed for self-hosted deployment first.
-Put a reverse proxy on your domain, keep provider traffic on your own path, and add enterprise workflow support only when your team needs it.
+Keep agent action logs, tool arguments, and policy decisions inside your own boundary, then add enterprise workflow support only when your team needs it.

-Run TrapDefense behind your own domain and forward traffic to OpenAI, Anthropic, MCP servers, or internal HTTP targets.
+Run TrapDefense behind your own domain and route MCP calls, framework tool calls, or HTTP egress through a policy gate.

 Policy